-A handbook for forest multi-taxon and structure sampling
+This handbook provides two standards for sampling forest multi-taxon biodiversity and structure (Fig. 4).

-This handbook provides two standards for sampling forest multi-taxon biodiversity and structure.
 In the following paragraphs, we report the ecological relevance and indicator value of the taxonomic groups and structural variables that were most often considered in forest multi-taxon studies (Reasons for sampling).

-Based on the critical analysis of the sampling protocols used in multi-taxon studies performed in Europe, on existing standards as well as on the expertise of the authors, we propose two standard methods for sampling (How to sample?).
+Based on the critical analysis of the sampling protocols used in multi-taxon studies performed in Europe, on existing standards as well as on the expertise of the authors, we propose two standard methods for sampling and taxon and habitat specific tips (How to sample?).